 Craftsmanship.
 Where and how the tools have been made.

 Where were your scissors made?
 Most people have no clue.
 With hair designing scissors, Japan has been producing the best for decades.
 High end products are high end for a reason.
 Quality material + expert craftsmanship.
 There are many companies out there with one without the other.
 Are your scissors cast made or hand made?
 When making this purchasing decision, make sure that the brand that you choose is what they say they are.
 Japanese companies will have a business address in Japan.
 See here for ours.

 From start to finish, Mizutani Scissors are built in one factory.
 Many companies will outsource the most important steps of the building process at a low cost factory outside of Japan.
 Do yourself a favor and look for the factory information.

-Heat treating a fine metal to the optimal hardness is critical to its performance and edge longevity.
-Mizutani Scissors heat treats its steel to an optimal range of HRC 59-62, which is the standard of top quality shears.
+Heat treating a fine metal to the optimal hardness is critical to its performance and blade edge longevity.
+Mizutani Scissors heat treats its steel to an optimal range of Rockwell Scale HRC 59-62, which is the standard for top quality shears.

-A quality pair of shears should be accompanied with quality sharpening.
+You investment should be serviced by the right people.
+Once it is sharpened incorrectly and loses metal, there is no bringing that metal back.
 Mizutani sharpeners are either certified or authorized.
 Certified sharpeners undergo a stringent training program in the headquarters in Tokyo.
-Having your shears sharpened by a certified sharpener assures that your tool will be performing at its best for its lifetime.
-Factory Scissor Maintenance in Japan is exclusive to Mizutani scissors.
-Our domestic sharpeners welcome shears of all brands for service.
+Having your shears sharpened by a certified or authorized sharpener assures that your tool will be performing at its best for it’s lifetime.